datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/veriphone-api.md

 The following form will appear.
-Instructions can be found below on how to find the information required to fill each on the Veriphone API form.
+Instructions are below on how to find the information required to fill each on the Veriphone API form.

 Once you have filled out all the fields, press the green 'Save' button, and your API will be connected!